 - i.
-For purposes of this solicitation, applicants must document research and evaluation independence and integrity by including, at a minimum, one of the following two items: - a.
-A specific assurance that the applicant has reviewed its proposal to identify any research integrity issues (including all principal investigators and subrecipients) and it has concluded that the design, conduct, or reporting of research and evaluation funded by BJS grants, cooperative agreements, or contracts will not be biased by any personal or financial conflict of interest on the part of its staff, consultants, and/or sub-recipients responsible for the research and evaluation or on the part of the applicant organization;
+For purposes of this solicitation, each applicant is to document research and evaluation independence and integrity by including one of the following two items: - a.
+A specific assurance that the applicant has reviewed its application to identify any actual or potential apparent conflicts of interest (including through review of pertinent information on the principal investigator, any co-principal investigators, and any subrecipients), and that the applicant has identified no such conflicts of interest - whether personal or financial or organizational (including on the part of the applicant entity or on the part of staff, investigators, or subrecipients) - that could affect the independence or integrity of the research, including the design, conduct, and reporting of the research.